 You Can Ask

-When I encounter this kind of emotional issue, I confront it head on.
 To the client above who worried about being seen as “greedy,” I wrote back: “It’s not greedy to ask for the support you need for your work!”

 Sometimes clients’ fears cause the process to grind almost to a halt.
 One client wrote: “My apologies for taking so long.
 I have been absolutely petrified and your “Negotiation as Therapy” post was spot on!”

 “I’m getting frustrated.
 This constant second guessing is slowing down your process.
 I gave instructions for what to ask for, then double-checked them as you asked.
 And confirmed their appropriateness, and said ‘send.’
 So send.
 Stop double and triple checking.
 It’s imposter syndrome in action and the point of working with me is not to succumb to that.”

 “Now can you please remember that YOU ARE A ROCK STAR to have been offered this and to also be recruited by U of X?!, So your position here is not one of anxious supplicant but rather of simply knowing what you NEED to succeed and asking for that.
 Honestly, it’s all fine and no need to worry about the phone call.
 Just listen, be friendly, don’t commit, take good notes, tell her you’ll be in touch shortly, and report back.
 It’s all good!”